ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 the pages timing out the most.
 Speeding up these queries puts less pressure on the database, allowing other queries to flow.

-Overly slow qeuries are also worth watching out for, and can indicate a query, or table that needs work.
-Here's an example of a very slow query from our DB, taking over 30 seconds to execute:
+Overly slow queries are also worth watching out for, and can indicate a query, or table that needs work.
+Here's an example of a very slow query from our DB, taking over 30 seconds to execute because of a massive `full_payload` JSONB
+column:

 ![]({{"/assets/2019-04-03-psql-performance-and-diagnostic-tricks/original_fein_and_full_payload_on_accounts.png" | absolute_url}})

 It's worth mentioning, in Heroku (other's too probably) our automatic backups are `COPY` queries that are very slow.
-Possibly consider other backup strategies.

 ## `psql` Metrics